iamharshit13/100DaysCodeChallange/README.md

   The face detector is complete now. it recognizes whether the face detected in the fram is wearing the mask or not. though the detection's accuracy is above 80% mostly but it defers with lighting condition and poor quality of laptop's webcam.
 Will improve the trained model over time.
+# 20th Day
+  Revsision day.
+Revised the basic concepts for python created a basic text to speech program and inputted a motivational text file.
+Now i have a motivational audio to start my day well.